gabeperez/email-to-intercom/README.md

 ## Permissions
 The extension requires the following permissions:
 - `activeTab`: To access the content of the current tab and make emails clickable.
 - `storage`: To store the Intercom App Code.
+The code is stored locally.
 - `tabs`: To manage the Intercom search tab.

 ## Development